List of Spider-Man: The Animated Series characters: Morbius the Living Vampire

 Michael Morbius (voiced by Nick Jameson) first appeared in his human form in "Insidious Six" two-part episode.
 In these episodes, he has a romance with Felicia Hardy (a.k.a.
 Black Cat).
 In the episode entitled "Morbius", he stole a vial of Peter Parker's blood in the belief that this was part of Peter's entry in a science competition they were both competing in.
 While examining the blood in his laboratory, one of the vampire bats he was experimenting on escaped, and began to lap it up.
 When Michael tried to scare the bat away, it bit him.
 The bite infected him with Peter's irradiated blood, transforming him into a living vampire.

 He appeared as a villain in the following four episodes, "Enter the Punisher", '"Duel of the Hunters", "Blade the Vampire Hunter" and "The Immortal Vampire", along with "The Awakening" and "The Vampire Queen" in Season 4.
 In his earlier appearances, he goes on a rampage to turn everyone into Vampires.
 However he was stopped by Spider-Man and Blade in "The Immortal Vampire".
 At the end of "The Vampire Queen", Morbius stopped becoming an evil blood sucker thanks to a serum created by Abraham Whistler which suppresses anyone who has a vampiric urge for human blood, but only if they wanted to be human and joined forces with vampire hunter Blade and superhuman Black Cat, who is Felicia's alter-ego that Morbius figured out in "The Awakening", to stop Blade's evil mother, Miriam.

 Morbius made a cameo at the beginning and end of the second episode of the animated version of "Secret Wars", along with Blade, who were not only concerned about stopping Miriam but curious where Black Cat went (she was transported from Earth to the Secret Wars planet to fight alongside Spider-Man as one of the heroes to help him).
 That was the last appearance of Morbius in the show.

 A notable thing about Morbius is that the censorship for the show did not allow vampires to appear.
 To allow the use of Morbius, he could not bite victims to drink their blood.
 Despite having fangs, and evidently being a vampire, he instead had to drain victims through blood suckers on his hands and blood is only referred to as "plasma".
-The word "blood" is commonly used in non-vampire episodes, although the words "blood-bath", "blood sample" and so on are used throughout the series (including vampire episodes).
-Also in "The Immortal vampire", Morbius says to Peter "I need a sample of the neogenic blood you created".